oceancleanupfounder

 • But “Slat had always enjoyed working out solutions to puzzles, and while pondering this one, it came to him – rather than chase plastic, why not harness the currents and wait for it to come to you?”

-• At school, Slat developed his idea further, working with a student partner, as part of a science project.
+• Back at school, in the Netherlands, Slat developed his technical idea further, working with a student partner, as part of a science project.

-• The results fueled his belief, and this purpose provided the context for Slat’s approach to college, where he continued to pursue pertinent knowledge.
+• The results fueled his belief.
+The potential for applying this invention provided the context for Slat’s approach to college, where he continued to pursue knowledge that pertained to the purpose of ocean cleanup.

 2. Hypothesis: “What Could Be as New Value”